 If you’re tired of listening about humidifiers and dehumidifiers in random conversations because you struggle to find the difference between them, this article is for you.

 Both a humidifier and a dehumidifier are used to maintain the humidity levels inside the living spaces.
 While a humidifier increases moisture, a dehumidifier decreases the moisture level.
 Ideal indoor humidity levels range between 30% and 50%, but this can vary.
-You can check out our article on ideal indoor humidity to know the numbers you need to maintain.

 Let’s dig deep and see what the actual difference between the two devices is.